kschach/Presentation/PITCHME.md

 #VSLIDE
 ### Welfare State as Social Control (Piven and Cloward 1993)
-- Welfare state function to regulate the supply of labour<!-- .element: class="fragment" -->
+- Welfare state function: to regulate the supply of labour<!-- .element: class="fragment" -->
 - Expansion in response to political turmoil rather than social need<!-- .element: class="fragment" -->
 - Contraction once order and conditions for accumulation are restored<!-- .element: class="fragment" -->